 Simply put, a learning strategy will help you understand information, solve problems, and employ new knowledge.
 Processing and applying new information is the most important aspect of succeeding in vocational school.
 In vocational training programs, students acquire technical skills through hands-on training and study materials to help them enter the skilled trades workforce.
 Learning strategies will help you complete your training learn the skills you need.

-Whether you learn about solar technology in our Jacksonville, FL HVAC training program or about commercial wiring in an electrician training program, implement the following learning strategies to meet your student and career goals in 2016:
+Whether you learn about solar technology in our HVAC training program in Jacksonville or Houston, or about commercial wiring in an electrician training program, implement the following learning strategies to meet your student and career goals in 2016:

 1. Set specific goals